evaera/roblox-lua-promise/docs/Examples.md

 ## IsInGroup wrapper

 This function demonstrates how to convert a function that yields into a function that returns a Promise.
-(Assuming you don't want to use <ApiLink to="Promise.promisify" />)
+(Assuming you don't want to use [Promise.promisify](/api/Promise#promisify))

 ```lua
 local function isPlayerInGroup(player, groupId)